When it comes to your company’s warehouse, organization translates to money.

 3. Place like items with like.
 Have 10 different types of armless office chairs in inventory?
 Make sure that when looking for items, your employees know that once they find one office chair, they’ve found your entire inventory.

 4. Stack items vertically (up and down) rather than horizontally.
 Your warehouse will look neater and you’ll be able to fit more inventory in it.
 (This doesn’t include appliances and furniture, because they often have to be placed behind each other.)
+View our selection of Order Picker Platforms or Stock Pickers.

 5. Make sure your receiving and shipping departments have plenty of room to function.
 Time is lost – and mistakes often are made – when inventory workers have to work in a tight space.
 Room to move also means they’ll be less stressed when it comes to double-checking orders coming and those coming out, resulting in far fewer shipping and receiving mistakes.